 ***Updated: August 22, 2019***

-Jones then spent several years trying to sell the game, which was simply called “Casino Poker“, but it offered too big of an advantage for the House.
-People on cruise ships never cared about throwing cash away onboard sailing the high seas and simply chalking it up to a “good time”, however, brick and mortar establishments relying on regular customers did not want to gain a reputation for dealing anything with odds that bad.
+Jones then spent several years trying to sell it as Casino Poker, but mathematically it gave too large a House edge.
+Cruise ship passengers never cared about throwing cash away onboard while sailing the high seas and simply chalking it up to a “good time”, however, brick and mortar establishments relying on regular customers didn’t want to gain a reputation for dealing anything with odds that bad.

-It took a computer specialist named Michael Titus to solve the problem, who calculated how a progressive jackpot similar to linked slot machines on a network could compensate for the heavily-tilted House-friendly numbers.
-Titus and Jones cobbled together a progressive jackpot to work on the tables and rebooted the new creation as “Caribbean Stud Poker”, which became the standard version found at the United States online casinos we are all familiar with today.
+It took a computer specialist named Michael Titus to solve the problem, who calculated how a progressive jackpot similar to linked slot machines on a network could compensate for the heavily-tilted, House-friendly numbers.
+Titus and Jones cobbled together a progressive jackpot for tables and rebooted as Caribbean Stud Poker, which became the standard version found at United States online casinos today.

-Some establishments will offer the exact same version as described above, instead calling it “Caribbean Hold’em”.
-There are also Caribbean Draw Poker variants where hands can be improved by drawing one or two cards, although usually this will bump the minimum for the dealer to open from King High to Eights or Better, or a similar small pair.
+Some establishments offer an identical version as described above, instead calling it Caribbean Hold’em.
+There are also Caribbean Draw Poker variants where hands can be improved by drawing one or two cards, although usually this bumps the minimum for dealers to open from King High to Eights or Better, or a similar smaller pair.